GergelyTuri/chronicSleepRecordings/README.md

-# This repository contains hardware and software reuriments for runnning chronic EEG/EMG recordings in mice.
+# This repository contains hardware and software requirements for running chronic EEG/EMG recordings in mice.

 We are developing a EEG/EMG setup to investigate the sleep profile and seizure incidence in mice using Pinnacle Technology's [Sirenia® software